How to Care for Halo Extensions in Winter and on Ski Trips

 You don’t need to shampoo the halo hair after every ski day.
 Best options:

-Co-wash (cleansing conditioner)
+Conditioner-only washing (cleansing conditioner)

-Mild, sulfate-free shampoo
+Mild, sulfate-free shampoo (gentle cleansers that don’t strip moisture)

 Let the suds rinse through the extensions naturally.